PangeaCake/quarry/README.rst

 First you need to navigate to your Python/lib/site-packages/twisted folder.
 Open twisted/python/lockfile.py and edit line 52 to be ``_open = open``.

-Then, download the two files ``_win32stdio.py`` and ``_pollingfile.py`` from this repo's twisted/ folder, and put them in your local twisted/internet/ folder.
+Then, download the two files ``_win32stdio.py`` and ``_pollingfile.py`` from this repo's ``twisted/`` folder, and put them in your local ``twisted/internet/`` folder.

 Lastly, you may need to install win32api/pywin32.
-I did this by downloading http://www.lfd.uci.edu/~gohlke/pythonlibs/#pywin32, then running the following as that page suggests:
+I did this by downloading from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pywin32, then running the following as that page suggests:

 .. code-block:: console